Hurtak/clean-architecture/README.md

     -   400 JSON parse error response is a text
     -   404 response is a text
     -   500 response is a text
+-   add linter rule preventing of import of modules from inner to outer layers
 -   add tests

 ## Related links